-The ROI of IPA: why intelligent automation pays for itself
+The ROI of intelligent automation: why projects pay for themselves

 6 questions for skeptical buyers